 - Moncton Airport (YQM): Greater Moncton Romeo LeBlanc International Airport is located in New Brunswick.
 It is a smaller regional airport served by six airlines, including Air Canada and WestJet.
 You may have to connect through Montreal (YUL) or Toronto (YYZ).

 - Halifax (YHZ): Halifax Stanfield International Airport is located in Nova Scotia.
-It is served by twelve airlines, including year-round service from United and Air Canada and seasonal service from American Airlines, so you should have no trouble booking a flight.
+It is served by a dozen airlines, including year-round service from United and Air Canada and seasonal service from American Airlines, so you should have no trouble booking a flight.

 Once you arrive in Eastern Canada, there are several rental car companies available to choose from.
 Since you will be going for a road trip in your rental, we recommend making sure that your rental agreement comes with unlimited mileage at no extra charge.